 French Polynesia benefits from fantastic weather all year round.
-It’s a virtual Garden of Eden, where exuberance and abundance go hand in hand.
-In this sunny country, farmers grow a wide variety of fruits, spices and vegetables with evocative names reminding us of faraway places.
-These exotic treasures are much appreciated by consumers because they combine aromatic qualities with nutritional benefits, giving great pleasure to the body and the taste buds.
+It’s a virtual South Pacific Garden of Eden, where exuberance and abundance go hand in hand.
+In this sunny country, farmers grow a wide variety of fruits, spices and vegetables which are transformed into aromatic and exotic dishes to delight the senses.

 Fish from the lagoon or from the ocean, ranging from perch, mahi mahi and parrot fish are also on the menu for typical Polynesian dishes.
-They are often eaten raw, sometimes marinated in lime juice and coconut milk as in the famous recipe for ‘poisson cru à la Tahitienne’.
+Raw fish, sometimes marinated in lime juice and coconut milk as in the famous recipe for ‘poisson cru à la Tahitienne’.

 Peel the bananas and cook them in a little water.
 When they are done, drain and puree them.
 Mix 2 bowls of bananas with a bowl of starch and 50g of sugar.
 Place this mixture in a lightly oiled banana leaf.
 Cook in a medium hot oven for 30 to 40 minutes.
 Add the coconut milk just before serving.

 Discover the authentic flavors of The Islands of Tahiti with a delectable guided food tour.
 Surrounded by breathtaking scenery and immersed in the vibrant local culture, you will experience the diverse cuisine of the islands, which consists of a unique blend of Tahitian, Chinese, and French fare.